aishend/aishend/README.md

 ## Hi there 👋

-I'm a Computer Science student at the University of Porto (FEUP), passionate about systems, cybersecurity, and open-source technology.
+I'm a Computer Science student at the University of Porto (FEUP)

 ### 🚀 About me
 - 🎓 2nd-year BSc student in Informatics and Computing Engineering at FEUP.